Actions Guide

 Implementation

-We commit to implement all the measures as specified in our climate action plan to verifiably achieve our stated greenhouse gas emissions reduction targets.
+Implement all the measures as specified in your company’s climate action plan to verifiably achieve our stated greenhouse gas emissions reduction targets and adaptation plans.

 Most companies are grappling with how to embed a viable transition strategy into their business models.
 Methodical and sustainable implementation of your climate action plan plays a critical role in ensuring good long-term stewardship of your organisation.